rflulling/Marlin_CNC-Laser_CPS_for_Fusion360/README.md

     - Default: Z retract, OFF, home Y, home X
     - Custom shutdown script
     - No shutdown (only end comment)
+- **TMC Driver Setup** (MultiMode only):
+    - Optional, advanced-use property to insert custom Marlin TMC M-codes at startup (e.g., for current, mode, hybrid threshold, etc)
-- All user choices are echoed in header comments for traceability.
+    - All code and settings clearly commented in header for traceability

 ---